RemyVim/ink-if-story-template/docs/quickstart.md

 ---
 layout: default
 title: Quick Start
+description: >-
-description: Get your Ink story published in 5 minutes.
+  Publish your Ink story to the web in 5 minutes.
+Download the template, export your Ink story to JSON, upload to itch.io or any web host.
 ---
-# Quick Start
+# Quick Start: Publish Your Ink Story

 Get your Ink story online in minutes.
 No programming required.